jayaram-blip/shreyesjayaram/_pages/about.md

 ## Dissertation

+In the first paper, I introduce a novel geocoded event dataset documenting episodes of Hindu-Muslim communal violence in India between 2014 and 2024.
+Making use of modern computational methods, I identify, extract, and geolocate events from a corpora of millions of newspaper articles, constructed with minimal human annotation.

+In the second paper, I use my dataset to evaluate whether political campaigns can help bring groups together and reduce intergroup conflict in polarized societies.
+After geolocating the route of the Bharat Jodo Yatra (Unite India March), a 150-day long march organized by the Indian National Congress party, I employ a synthetic control design to estimate the march’s effects on local violence.
+I find that exposure to the march reduced conflict for months afterwards.

+In the third paper, I employ a series of survey experiments to better understand when and how mass politics persuades others to shift their attitudes and behaviors.
+Making use of video vignette treatments and a series of quasi-behavioral measures, I test the power of political rallies and mass movements to promote social change.

 Taken together, the three chapters speak to urgent questions about peacebuilding in diverse societies.

-**A new record of communal violence.** In the first paper, I introduce a novel geocoded event dataset documenting episodes of Hindu–Muslim communal violence in India between 2014 and 2024.
-Using modern computational methods, I identify, extract, and geolocate events from a corpus of millions of newspaper articles, constructed with minimal human annotation.
-[Explore the data →]({{ '/data/' | relative_url }})

-**Can a march reduce violence?** In the second paper, I use this dataset to evaluate whether political campaigns can bring groups together and reduce intergroup conflict in polarized societies.
-After geolocating the route of the Bharat Jodo Yatra (Unite India March), a 150-day march organized by the Indian National Congress party, I employ a synthetic control design to estimate the march's effects on local violence.
-I find that exposure to the march reduced conflict for months afterwards.

-**What actually persuades.** In the third paper, I employ a series of survey experiments to better understand when and how mass politics persuades people to shift their attitudes and behaviors.
-Using video vignette treatments and a set of quasi-behavioral measures, I test the power of political rallies and mass movements to promote social change.

 This work has been supported by the UCLA Political Psychology Lab and the Bendari Kindness Institute.

 ## Works in progress

-- Jayaram Dataset on Communal Mobilization and Violence in India
+- Novel Dataset on Communal Mobilization and Violence in India
 - The Price of Resistance: Revolutionary Violence and Long-Run Residential Segregation in Northern Ireland
-- Disaggregating Apartheid Violence: Using Data from the Truth and Reconciliation Commission to Better Understand the Long-Run Effects of Violence
 - Caste and Communal Violence: How Hindu–Muslim Violence Reifies Caste Hierarchies